HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-03-12-Virtual-Coffee-Breaks.md

 1. A VCB session must be ended after a maximal duration of 15 minutes.
    - The initiator of the VCB is reponsible to end the session in time.

-1. A VCB session may or may not include the consumption of actual coffee.
+1. A VCB session may or may not involve the consumption of coffee.

 That's it.
 Enjoy your virtual coffee!